 Comprehensive and Collision Coverage

 The overall value of your vehicle plays a significant role in determining the price of your sports car insurance.
-This value depends in great measure on the year of the auto, as well as the make, model, and included features.
+The make and model of your performance car weigh heavy on the determination on your insurance premiums.
+The year and specific trim and safety packages also impact the premiums.

 According to Kelley Blue Book, the value of a used 2009 Audi A4 Cabriolet 2D with standard features is between $6,557 and $9,182.